Judges 3: Verse 1

-"To prove": The verb is the same as in Judges 2:22 and Judges 3:4, but here it is used in the meaning “to train (them),” rendered by Symmachus in Greek as askēsai.
+"To prove": the verb is the same as in Judges 2:22 and Judges 3:4, but here it is used in the meaning "to train (them)", rendered by Symmachus in Greek as askēsai.

 This is directed to many Israelites who 'had not known all the wars of Canaan', implying the "generation after that of Joshua", to prepare them in the struggles of the actual conquest.

-Othniel (3:7–11)
+Othniel (verses 7–11)

 The report concerning the first judge, Othniel, is related to Judges 1:11-15, but here is using a conventionalized pattern (cf. Judges 2:11–31) with a formulaic language.
 Othniel had the empowerment of 'the spirit of the Lord' (verse 10) to defeat the enemies of Israel and to have the land rest for forty years.